pre63/pbn/content/spotnews24.com/articles/arctic-shipping-routes-russia-and-chinas-new-front.md

 ---
-title: "Arctic Shipping Routes: Russia and China\u2019s New Frontier"
+title: 'Arctic Shipping Routes: Russia and China’s New Frontier'
 slug: arctic-shipping-routes-russia-and-chinas-new-front
 author: Jonah Stynebeck
-date: '2025-07-03'
+date: '2022-05-15'
 meta_description: How melting Arctic ice opens new shipping routes, with Russia and China vying for control amid global trade and environmental concerns.
 meta_keywords: